iduryodhanrao/google-gemini-agents/README.md

    - Update any additional settings in `config/settings.py` if needed.

-4. **Initialize the Database**
-   Run the SQL scripts to create the database schema and seed it with initial data:
+4. **Initialize the Database** sample db exists already. however to add or modify schema.sql and seed_data.sql can be modified and Run the SQL scripts to create/modify the database schema and seed it with initial data:
    ```bash
    python execute_schema.py
    ```